crossplane/crossplane/docs/design/Resource-Abstract-Class.md

 - `VolumeMode` - what file system should be exposed to the client application to be used against a given volume.
 - `DataSource` - as it appears needed to further refine how this volume handles snap-shot (`VolumeSnapshotDataSource`)

-In our case, the `AbstractResource` provides ability (explicit or implicit) to define secret/service name for application to interract with the `ResourceInstance`.
+In our case, the `AbstractInstance` provides ability (explicit or implicit) to define secret/service name for application to interact with the `ResourceInstance`.

 The main point here being, the "usage" attributes do not alter of "WHAT" the `ResourceInstance` is.
-This true for the `Dynamic` and even more so for `Static` provisionning.
+This true for the `Dynamic` and even more so for `Static` provisioning.
 - `Dynamic` - all `ResourceInstance` attributes are expected to be defined in the `ResourceClass` (see below)
 - `Static` - the `ResourceInstance` already created (up-and-running), hence, by definition there should be no changes to this instance.